chrisnharvey/pdfkit/README.md

 ## Requirements

 - PHP 7.4 or later
-- FFI extension
+- FFI extension (see Dockerfile)
-- wkhtmltopdf library
+- wkhtmltopdf library (see Dockerfile)

 ## Installation